Tirunallar Dharbaranyeswarar Temple: Architecture

 The temple is located in Thirunallar, a village located 5 km away from Karaikkal in the Union territory of Puducherry and 95 km from Thanjavur.
 The temple has a rectangular plan with a five-tiered rajagopuram, the gateway tower and all the shrines are enclosed in granite walls.
 The presiding deity is Dharbaranyeswarar (Shiva) and is believed to have been made of darba grass.
 The central shrine is located in an elevated platform axial to the main entrance.
 The sanctum houses the image of Dharbaranyeswarar in the form of lingam (aniconic form of Shiva).
 The southern shrine parallel to the shrine of sanctum houses the image of Somaskanda.
 The niches around the sanctum houses the images of Dakshinamurthy, Durga and Lingodbhava.
 The shrine of Shani (the god of the planet Saturn) is located in the northern side of the entrance tower.
 Shani is treated as the door keeper of the shrine.
 According to Hinduism, Saturn resides in each rasi (zodiac) for two and half years.
 The tradition is to worship Shani before entering the inner sanctum of Shiva.
 The temple is maintained and administered by the Department of Hindu Religious Institutions by the Government of Puducherry.

 Processional Dance

 The Thyagarajar Temple at Tiruvarur is famous for the ajapa thanam (dance without chanting), that is executed by the deity itself.
 According to legend, a Chola king named Mucukunta obtained a boon from the god Indra and wished to receive an image of Thyagaraja (presiding deity Shiva in the temple) reposing on the chest of reclining Vishnu.
 Indra tried to misguide the king and had six other images made, but the king chose the right image at Tiruvarur.
-The other six images were installed in Thirukkuvalai, Nagapattinam, Tirukarayil, Tirukolili, Thirukkuvalai and Tirumaraikadu.
+The other six images were installed in Thirunallar, Nagapattinam, Tirukarayil, Tirukolili, Thirukkuvalai and Tirumaraikadu.
 All the seven places are villages situated in the river Cauvery delta.
 All seven Thyagaraja images are said to dance when taken in procession(it is the bearers of the processional deity who actually dance).
-The temples with dance styles are regarded as Saptha Vidangam(seven dance moves) and the related temples are as under:
+The temples with dance styles are regarded as Saptha Vidangam (seven dance moves) and the related temples are as under: